 FREQUENTLY ASKED SHIPPING QUESTIONS

 Q. "How do you ship?"

 A. We ship FOB Shipping Point.
-With multiple parties involved (us and you and maybe a 3rd party freight carrier), who is responsible for the shipment sometimes is confusing.
+With 3 parties involved (us, you and the carrier), who is responsible for the shipment sometimes is confusing.
 Once your shipment/fixtures leave our dock, responsibility for the shipment rests with the carrier.
-We can provide assistance with claims, but Franklin Fixtures is not responsible for damages incurred in shipping ... unless we're also your carrier.
+We can provide assistance with claims, but Franklin Fixtures is not responsible for damages incurred in shipping.

 Q. "Why don't you ship FOB Destination?"

+A. FOB Shipping Point or FOB Destination matters much in terms of taxation.
+We must charge state tax for the state to which it is